intrepid-geophysics/SRS/README.md

 # SRS
 SRS is a registry of spatial reference systems and transformations used by Intrepid products.
 It is a snap shot of our standard "proj" directory, common to Intrepid/Geomodeller and Jetstream.
-We are deprecating suppling this information with our installers, instead, asking users to get the latest from this GitHub site.
+We are deprecating supplying this information with our installers, instead, asking users to get the latest from this GitHub site.

 # History
 This started with the early adoption of the so-called ERMapper projection/Datum pairs.